-When traveling to the Napa Valley, eating at the best Napa restaurants is a must!
-With so many tourists and locals, there are simply not enough peak season peak time reservations to go around.
+When traveling to Napa Valley, eating at the best Napa restaurants is a must!
+With so many tourists and locals, there are simply not enough peak-season peak time reservations to go around.
 I would recommend months (yes months) ahead…but where to go?
 We are constantly scouting good restaurants in Napa Valley for our clients at Danielle Gibson Events.
-Today we are sharing not only our favorite restaurants for dinner, but what to order, where to sit and if they offer private event spaces.
+Today we are sharing not only our favorite restaurants for dinner but what to order, where to sit, and if they offer private event spaces.
 Come on, what else can you ask for?
 (We are not paying the check! -lol)

 Our best restaurants are listed in alphabetical order by towns in Napa Valley from south to north.

 Nestled in downtown Napa, Angèle’s menu sources produce native to Northern California to create delicious meals inspired by the French countryside.

 What to Eat: For an appetizer start with the Pâté de Champagne made in-house and served with mustard, cornichons and yummy Acme Bread Co. baguette.
 The beef tartare is also excellent and the mussels & fries will have you wiping the bowl with those last few frites!
 The Classic french menu items are all fantastic but if a burger is what you crave, you won’t be disappointed.

 What to Drink: Start with a cocktail from their creative list as you settle in, then pair your meal with one of the many offerings from the Rhone/Burgundy-driven wine list either by the bottle, carafe, or glass.
 California fans can find an ample selection of hometown favorites here too.